 Chen Wang, Wei-chen Chang, Yisong Guo, Hui Huang, Spencer C. Peck, Maria E. Pandelia, Geng-min Lin, Hung-wen Liu, Carsten Krebs, J. Martin Bollinger Jr. "Evidence that the Fosfomycin-Producing Epoxidase, HppE, Is a Non-Heme-Iron Peroxidase" Science, 2013, 342, 991-995.

-Yisong Guo, Yoshitaka Yoda, Xiaowei Zhang, Yuming Xiao, Stephen P. Cramer “Synchrotron Radiation Based Nuclear Resonant Scattering: Applications to Bioinorganic Chemistry” Book Chapter in Mössbauer Spectroscopy: Applications in Chemistry, Biology, Nanotechnology, Industry, and Environment, Wiley, 2013 in press.
+Yisong Guo, Yoshitaka Yoda, Xiaowei Zhang, Yuming Xiao, Stephen P. Cramer “Synchrotron Radiation Based Nuclear Resonant Scattering: Applications to Bioinorganic Chemistry” Book Chapter in Mössbauer Spectroscopy: Applications in Chemistry, Biology, Nanotechnology, Industry, and Environment, Wiley, 2013.

 Aidan R. McDonald, Yisong Guo, Van V. Vu, Victor G. Young, Emile L. Bominaar, Eckard Münck, Lawrence Que, Jr. “A Mononuclear Carboxylate-Rich Oxoiron(IV) Complex”.
 Chemical Science, 2012, 3, 1680-1693.